mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 - **Result**: This was mostly successful but hard to measure.
 - **Grade**: B

-In order to transition to the 3PL, we needed to free up the local team's workload enough that they could build an extra week's worth of devices for the 3PL.
+In order to transition to the 3PL, we needed to free up the local team's workload enough that they could build an extra week's worth of devices.
 We took several measures to reduce their load, though they also worked more hours than usual.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats